federicozacayan/restful-api-python/README.md

 ## Requirements

+It is assumed you have Linux OS, but you can run this project in Windows or MacOS also, just use the alternative  lines commands.

 **Linux**

 - `Docker` installed
 - `docker-compose` installed
-- Any browser like `Chrome` or any rest consumer application like `Postman` installed
+- Any rest consumer application like `Postman` installed or any plugin REST client in any browser (like "Advanced REST client" in Chrome )

 ## Set up